thinkido/time-review-vscode/README.md

 Notes:

 1. `$WAKATIME_HOME` defaults to `$HOME`
-1. To disable the extension at startup add `disabled=true` to your config, this operation can also be performed by pressing `⌘ + Shift + P` and selecting `Tracetime: Disable`.
+1. To disable the extension at startup add `disabled=true` to your config, this operation can also be performed by pressing `⌘ + Shift + P` and selecting `TimeReview: Disable`.

 ## Troubleshooting

 First, turn on debug mode:

 1. Press `F1` or `⌘ + Shift + P`
-2. Type `> Tracetime: Debug`, and press `Enter`.
+2. Type `> TimeReview: Debug`, and press `Enter`.
 3. Select `true`, then press `Enter`.

 Next, open your Developer Console to view logs and errors:

 `Help → Toggle Developer Tools`

-Errors outside the scope of vscode-wakatime go to `$WAKATIME_HOME/.tracetime.log` from [wakatime-cli][wakatime-cli help].
+Errors outside the scope of vscode-wakatime go to `$WAKATIME_HOME/.timereview.log` from [wakatime-cli][wakatime-cli help].

 The [How to Debug Plugins][how to debug] guide shows how to check when coding activity was last received from your editor using the [Plugins Status Page][plugins status page].

-**Microsoft Windows Only:** Using Tracetime behind a corporate proxy?
+**Microsoft Windows Only:** Using TimeReview behind a corporate proxy?
 Try enabling your Windows Root Certs inside VS Code with the [win-ca][winca] extension:
 Press `Ctrl + Shift + X`, search for `win-ca`, press `Install`.

 For more general troubleshooting info, see the [wakatime-cli Troubleshooting Section][wakatime-cli help].

 ### SSH configuration

-If you're connected to a remote host using the [ssh extension](https://code.visualstudio.com/docs/remote/ssh) you might want to force Tracetime to run locally instead on the server.
+If you're connected to a remote host using the [ssh extension](https://code.visualstudio.com/docs/remote/ssh) you might want to force TimeReview to run locally instead on the server.
 This configuration is needed when the server you connect is shared among other people.
 Please follow [this](https://code.visualstudio.com/docs/remote/ssh#_advanced-forcing-an-extension-to-run-locally-remotely) guide.

 ## Uninstalling